Marika-0/hxtf/README.md

 The functions `addTest()` and `addBroker()` are macros inherited from `hxtf.TestBroker` accepting one absolute dot-path argument to another type.

-The `addTest()` function, at compile time, checks a cache file to see if its argument has passed testing previously.
+The `addTest()` function, at compile time, checks a cache file to see if its argument was successful previously.
 If it has, the call is exited and no `new` expression is returned.
 Without a reference to the Test Case, the Haxe compiler ignores it and the type isn't generated, excluding it from later compilation and the Test Run in general.

 > Technically, `addBroker()` just checks that the argument is a valid dot-path and returns a `new` expression to that path.
 It's included with `addTest()` for completeness

-> `addTest()` performs some operations (checking the cache etc) for it's given type, and should be used exclusively for TestCases.
+> `addTest()` performs some extra operations (checking the cache etc) on it's given type and output.
+It should be used specifically and exclusively for Test Cases.

 ---

 In the above example, "cpp_debug" and "cpp_optimized" are separate HxTF Targets for the same Haxe target.
 Each Test Run will save the result of its testing in a _&lt;target&gt;.cache_ file, with each passing Test Case separated by a newline.
-Each cache is specific to the Target and referred to when compiling another Test Run for that Target.
+Each cache is specific to its Target and referred to when compiling another Test Run for that Target.

 HxTF creates an _\_.hxml_ file specifying the main class and some other configuration information.
 This _\_.hxml_ file defines the following compiler flags: